Flo0806/vorm/packages/docs/advanced/nested-repeaters.md

 - Only the fields for this repeater item are rendered.
 - Nested repeaters inside are ignored unless explicitly rendered again.
+- use the `default` slot to get the current fullName

 To render sub-repeaters: